For my 26th birthday, I took myself to Belize for a short 4-day trip after finding a $300 return ticket on a whim.

 Of course, the best thing you can do in San Pedro on a budget is relax in the sand and take in the views!

-Mar de Tumbo is probably the prettiest beach near San Pedro town, with lots of sandy shore line to stroll on and beautiful palm trees.
+Mar de Tumbo is the beach near San Pedro town, with lots of sandy shore line to stroll on and beautiful palm trees.

 Take a helicopter tour over the Great Blue Hole.